hellozarrr/JadeX/README.md

 # jadex

-JadeX is Jambul Design Experience which is a design system created to make it easier to develop applications that use flutter.
+JadeX is a Jambul Design Experience, which is a design system created to make it easier to develop applications that use flutter.

 ## Getting Started